1.1 What is version control?

 By far the easiest way of getting Git installed and ready to use is by using your version of Linux’s default repositories.
 Let’s go through how to install Git on your local Linux machine using this method.

 Installing Git on Ubuntu 18.04 or Debian 10 You can use the apt package management tools to update your local package index.
-Afterwards, you can download and install the program:
+Afterward, you can download and install the program:

 sudo apt update